 For the nature lover choosing a National Park can be an option to scatter the ashes.
 In addition to this, it can also be a thoughtful gesture to purchase a compostable urn that can be released into the ocean.
 The urn will quickly decompose and if you’re choosing either of these options, check with your local agencies for any EPA regulations.

 Let Us Help You Through the Process

-The most significant part of laying a loved one to rest or preplanning is ensuring that the cremation services in Iowa City, IA, are upheld, so the individual is genuinely honored.
+The most significant part of laying a loved one to rest or preplanning is ensuring that the cremation services are upheld, so the individual is genuinely honored.
 It can be hard to know who the right company is to work with, especially if you need affordable options and compassionate care at the same time.
 We are a locally owned company with transparent pricing and convenient services, so if you would like to schedule an appointment, give us a call today.